Amanmalik444/crypto-wiz/README.md

-# crypto-wiz will help you share and manage cryptocurrencies
+# Crypto-wiz, will help you share and manage cryptocurrencies

 To start Frontend, Use `npm run Client`.
 To start Backend, Use `npm run Server`.